eosti/remote-stm32/server.md

 4. Test: Plug the STLink debugger into any USB port on the Pi.
 Run `ps aux | grep 'st-util' | grep -v grep` and verify that the `st-util` process exists.

-At this point, the Pi now has a GDB server running on it.
-Make sure that other devices can connect to it by following the [client install guide](client.md)
+At this point, the Pi now has a GDB server running on it!
+It may be useful to double check everything is working as planned by using the [client install guide](client.md) to test the debugging capabilities.

 ## How It Works ##